 Apple TV +

-It’ll include new TV based around Star Wars and Marvel, as well as have a back catalogue of the MCU, Pixar and Disney movies and TV like the Simpsons.
+Big shows include new TV based around Star Wars and Marvel, as well as have a back catalogue of the MCU, Pixar and Disney movies and TV like the Simpsons and The Walking Dead.

 Working out which services are for you

 Before making your choice about the services to pay for you need to do a channel audit.